Watering:Like most herbs, it doesn't need excessive watering. Water adequately when needed.

-addition to your garden, Lemongrass grows easily and contains anti-fungal and antispasmodic properties that make it a great cure for muscle spasms, cramps, arthritis, and gas.
+A valuable medicinaladdition to your garden, lemongrass plants grow easily and contains anti-fungal and antispasmodic properties that make it a great cure for muscle spasms, cramps, arthritis, and gas.
 Chocked full of beta-carotene, a potent natural antioxidant, Lemongrass boosts the immune system, improves blood circulation and reduces blood pressure, and may help prevent some types of cancer, including colon cancer.

-has thicker leaves than its East Indian cousin and is fantastic for keeping mosquitoes and other biting insects away, as its essential oil is Citronella.
+Fantastic for keeping mosquitoes and other biting insects away, as its essential oil is Citronella.
 Grow plenty around your pool, patio or favorite outdoor area to stay bug free during the summer!
-Lemon Grass grows well in the ground or indoors in a pot or container.
+Lemon Grass plants grow well in the ground or container.